-· Dealer Network - The value associated with Crest's dealer network is attributed to its long-standing dealer relationships.
+- Dealer Network The value associated with Crest's dealer network is attributed to its long-standing dealer relationships.
 The estimate of fair value assigned to this asset was determined using the income approach, which requires an estimate or forecast of the expected future cash flows from the dealer network through the application of the multi-period excess earnings approach.
-The estimated remaining useful life of dealer network is approximately ten years.

-- · Software The value attributed to Crests' software was determined using the replacement cost method, a variation of cost approach, which requires an estimate of the replacement cost and incorporates an obsolescence factor and a developer's profit margin. - Trade Name The value attributed to Crest's trade name was determined using the relief from royalty method, a variation of the income approach, which requires an estimate or forecast of the expected future cash flows.
+The estimated remaining useful life of dealer network is approximately ten years. - Software The value attributed to Crest's software was determined using the replacement cost method, a variation of cost approach, which requires an estimate of the replacement cost and incorporates an obsolescence factor and a developer's profit margin.
+The estimated remaining useful life of software is approximately five years. - Trade Name The value attributed to Crest's trade name was determined using the relief from royalty method, a variation of the income approach, which requires an estimate or forecast of the expected future cash flows.
 The trade name has an indefinite life.

 The fair value of the definite-lived intangible asset is being amortized using the straight-line method to amortization of intangible assets expense over the estimated useful life.
 Indefinite-lived intangible assets are not amortized, but instead are evaluated for potential impairment on an annual basis in accordance with the provision of ASC Topic 350, Intangibles-Goodwill and Other.
 The weighted average useful life of identifiable definite-lived intangible assets acquired was 9.9 years.
-Goodwill of \$35,597 arising from the acquisition consists of future growth prospects including dealer expansion into new geographic markets and capacity expansion as well as intangible assets that do not qualify for separate recognition.
+Goodwill of \$35,968 arising from the acquisition consists of future growth prospects including dealer expansion into new geographic markets and capacity expansion as well as intangible assets that do not qualify for separate recognition.
 The indefinite-lived intangible assets and goodwill acquired are expected to be deductible for income tax purposes.

-Acquisition related costs of \$2,017, which were incurred by the Company during the first half of fiscal 2019, were expensed in the period incurred, and are included in general and administrative expenses in the consolidated statement of operations and comprehensive income for the three and six months ended December 30, 2018.
+Acquisition related costs of \$2,044, which were incurred by the Company during the nine months ended March 31, 2019, were expensed in the period incurred, and are included in general and administrative expenses in the consolidated statement of operations and comprehensive income for the three and nine months ended March 31, 2019.